-Our proposals are to create an onshore network of underground pipelines for the Humber region to transport captured carbon dioxide and hydrogen.
+Our proposals are to create onshore underground pipeline infrastructure in the Humber region to transport captured carbon dioxide and hydrogen.
 Together, these pipelines will help the Humber region to decarbonise, supporting a low carbon future, the region’s economy and the UK’s vision for net zero by 2050.

-Our proposed pipeline network will consist of two underground pipelines – one for carbon dioxide and the other for hydrogen.
+Our proposed pipeline infrastructure will consist of two underground pipelines – one for carbon dioxide and the other for hydrogen.

 The project will also include a number of above ground installations and a tunnel under the River Humber.